deepak-infosec/Wireshark-Labs/infected-host-analysis.md

 ## 🚨 Indicators of Suspicion
 - Unusual network activity originating from the identified host
 - Repeated communication with external IP addresses
+- ## 🔎 User Identification Analysis

+To identify the user associated with the infected system, deeper inspection of network traffic was performed.

+- Applied filters to inspect application-layer protocols such as HTTP and SMB
+- Used search functionality to locate user-related strings within packet data
+- Followed TCP streams to analyze readable content within network sessions

+During analysis, user-related information was identified from packet data:

+- **User Account:** brolf
+- **Full Name:** Becka Rolf

+This information was extracted from network communication where user details were transmitted in readable format.

+## 🧠 Analysis Technique Used
+- Wireshark “Follow TCP Stream” feature
+- Packet content search (Ctrl + F)
+- Inspection of application-layer protocols

+## 🔐 Security Observation
+The presence of user information in network traffic indicates potential exposure of sensitive data.
+In real-world environments, such data should be protected using secure encryption protocols.

 ## 📸 Evidence